 A black and white photo of white mothers carrying a casket with a black baby doll projects onto the screen.
 A moment later, the screen switches to an image of six-year-old Ruby Bridges making her way down a set of steps — escorted by US Marshals — clutching a tiny briefcase in her right hand.

 “These photos are black and white, but this wasn’t that long ago,” said Nikole Hannah-Jones, staff writer for the New York Times and MacArthur “Genius Grant” winner.
 Another photo of federal troops escorting black students through a white mob appears.

 “This was violently resistant,” she said.
 “These people are arguing about children getting an education.”

-speaking for more than an hour about the inequality and racial segregation in the
+Hannah-Jones gave a stirring presentation in the Kenneth R. Williams Auditorium on Winston-Salem State University’s campus on Thursday evening, speaking for more than an hour about the inequality and racial segregation in the American public school system.

 “I don’t give inspirational speeches,” Hannah-Jones said at the start of her talk.
 “If you don’t feel discomfort at the end of my speech, I feel like I’ve failed.”